 Our privacy notice sets out more details of this processing, including details of your data protection rights, and your right to object to certain processing.

 This notice describes how HDR Global Trading Limited and its affiliates (referred to as “HDR Group”, “we” or “us” in this notice) will collect, make use of and share (i.e. “process”) your personal data in connection with the BitMEX website, apps and services (including API services).
+For the purposes of this notice, the term “affiliate” shall mean any entity, individual, firm, or corporation, directly or indirectly, through one or more intermediaries, controlling, controlled by, or under common control with HDR Global Trading Limited.

 This notice also describes data protection rights you may have (depending on applicable law), such as a right to object to some of the processing which the HDR Group carries out.
 More information about your rights, and how to exercise them, is set out in the “Your rights” section.